Nagercoil Municipal Corporation

-Nagercoil Corporation is located in Kanyakumari district.
-Nagercoil is the administrative headquarters of Kanyakumari district and it is located in southern Tamil Nadu.
+Nagercoil Corporation is located in Kanniyakumari district.
+Nagercoil is the administrative headquarters of Kanniyakumari district and it is located in southern Tamil Nadu.
 The corporation is located 18 km north of Kanyakumari.
 Nagercoil Corporation is a forum with 52 members.
 At present Kottar, Vadasery and Vetturnimadam are the important places in Nagercoil Corporation.
 The annual tax revenue of this corporation is 81 crore rupees.

 History

-Nagercoil Municipality was established in 1920 during the reign of Travancore State.
-In 1947, Nagercoil was upgraded to a primary municipality.

-Kanyakumari district, which was part of the princely state of Travancore, was annexed to Tamil Nadu on 1 November 1956 as a result of the Kumari liberation struggle.
-When it became a district of Tamil Nadu, Nagercoil municipality was upgraded to a secondary municipality in 1956 and then to a primary municipality in 1961.
-It was later upgraded to an elective municipality on 12 October 1978 and a special status municipality from 30 May 1988.
-Then, on 14 February 2019, Nagercoil Municipality was upgraded to Municipal Corporation by former Chief minister of TamilNadu Edappadi K. Palanisamy.
+Nagercoil Municipality was established in 1920 during the reign of the Travancore State and was upgraded to a first grade municipality in 1947.
+Following the States Reorganisation Act of 1956, Kanniyakumari district was merged with Madras State (present-day Tamil Nadu), and Nagercoil was classified as a second-grade municipality.
+As the town's population and revenue grew, it was upgraded to a first-grade municipality in 1961, followed by an upgrade to selection grade on 12 October 1978, and special grade status on 30 May 1988.
+On 14 February 2019, the municipality was formally upgraded to a municipal corporation by the then Chief Minister of Tamil Nadu, Edappadi K. Palaniswami.